 On February 2, an al-Shabaab suicide bomber detonated his explosives on the Somali-owned Daallo Airlines flight 159, headed from Mogadishu to Djibouti.
 Seventy of the 74 passengers, including the bomber, had been recently re-booked from a canceled Turkish Airlines flight.
 Two passengers were injured but only the bomber was killed.
-According to SFG officials, who reviewed CCTV footage, a laptop rigged with explosives given to the bomber by two men who appear to have been airport workers was used in the attack. b A source close to the investigation told CNN that the laptop bomb was sophisticated and went undetected by an airport X-ray machine.c b The suspected bomber has been identified as Abdullahi Abdisalam Borleh, an Islamic school teacher from Hargeisa in the autonomous Somali region of Somaliland who was aged between 50 and 55 and in a wheelchair.
-Though he had been on government officials' radar, Borleh was not considered to be an extremist in his religiosity or political views.
-Abdi Guled, "Somali plane bomber was known as religious but not extremist," Associated Press, February 16, 2016.
+According to SFG officials, who reviewed CCTV footage, a laptop rigged with explosives given to the bomber by two men who appear to have been airport workers was used in the attack.
+A source close to the investigation told CNN that the laptop bomb was sophisticated and went undetected by an airport X-ray machine.